Walt Disney PicturesThis is a featured page

 • There is an even shorter variant that starts after the "WALT DiSNEY" text is formed.
 This can be seen on mid-2000s releases of some classic films (such as Bambi and Cinderella, among others), plastering over the Buena Vista logo.

 • There is a variant in which the "WALT DiSNEY" text is in what appears to be "shadow" mode.
-It is unclear whether this is a result of tape deterioration, distortion or if this was indeed an actual variant.
+It is unclear whether this is a result of film deterioration, distortion, or if this was indeed an actual variant.

-• On Leroy & Stitch, "PICTURES" appears with "WALT DiSNEY" instead of fading in after.
+• On a few 2003-2006 animated films such as Piglet's Big Movie and Leroy & Stitch, "PICTURES" appears with "WALT DiSNEY" instead of fading in after.

 • Depending on the movie, there could be a variant which includes characters or a style from the movie (or an alternate variant of the original version).
 Click here for a list of these variants.

-FX/SFX: The "glowing castle", the "flash", the drawing of the line.
+FX/SFX: The "glowing castle", the "flash", and the drawing of the line.

 Music/Sounds Variants:

-• On some movies like The Journey of Natty Gann, Return to Snowy River, and The Straight Story, this logo is silent.
+• On some movies like The Journey of Natty Gann, Return to Snowy River, The Straight Story, the 1991 VHS of Fantasia, and the 2001 VHS of Bedknobs and Broomsticks, it is silent.

 • There is a slightly re-orchestrated variant on the 1998 VHS release of The Black Cauldron.